Skip to Content

 Next, you will want to use your biscuit joiner and drill to create a way to join the top section to the shutter top.
 Align the top section to the top of the shutter, with the cutout area at the bottom.

 Glue the biscuit and dowel rod into the shutter only.
-Be sure that the holes drilled for the dowel rod allow the shutter and top section to meet.
+Ensure the holes drilled for the dowel rod allow the shutter and top section to meet.

 Drill holes in shutter and add dowel rods and biscuits to secure the additional extension piece.